mircealungu/mircea/notes/thoughtstream.md

 The same with free will.
 Even if the universe were deterministic at the atomic level, talking about how humans are made of atoms when discussing ethics and society is meaningless.
 It would be like when an individual punches another in the nose, we would say: it does not matter, it's mostly empty space pushing on other mostly empty space.
 No, it's not empty space hitting empty space.
 It's a person, who *decided* to punch the other one.
 And at the level of ethics, we judge that act as it were the will of the puncher.
 Not the turning of some atomic clockwork.

 Also, there's quantum uncertainty at the atomic level.

+P.S.
+(Apr 2) Or could I accept that both facts are true?
+The wisdom of the Rabbi who told everybody that they were right?

 #### Artificial Wisdom